The Theory of Economic Complexity: The Multi Capability Model

-We can explore this question by using the parametrization introduced in equation~\ref{eq:parametrization} to vary the level of randomness in capability endowments.
-Figure~\ref{fig:multigrid} performs this exploration, by showing the capability endowment matrices, $M_{cp}$, and the correlation between the ranks of $ECI$ and the average capability endowment of an economy $\langle r\rangle_c$ for $\alpha=[0.9,0.75,0.6,0.45,0.3,0.15]$.
-This exercise reveals that the method is rather robust, and is able to capture the average capability endowment for an economy even when the endowment is 60 percent random and 40 percent based on a baseline.
-This exercise also shows that the relationship between $ECI$ and $\langle r\rangle_c$ breaks somewhere between $\alpha=0.45$ and $\alpha=0.3$, suggesting a potential phase transition in this behavior. \\
+We can explore this by using the parametrization introduced in equation~(\ref{eq:parametrization}) to vary the level of randomness in probability for the presence of capabilities.
+Figure~\ref{fig:multigrid} performs this exploration, by showing the capability presence matrices, $M_{cp}$, and the correlation between the ranks of $ECI$ and 1) the average capability level of an economy $\langle r\rangle_c$ and 2) the leading singular vector, for $\alpha=[0.9,0.75,0.6,0.45,0.3,0.15]$.
+This exercise reveals that $ECI$ is rather robust, and is able to capture both the average capability level and the dominant pattern of variation for an economy even when the level is 60 percent random and 40 percent based on a baseline.
+This exercise also shows that the relationship between $ECI$ and both $\langle r\rangle_c$ and the first singular vector breaks somewhere between $\alpha=0.45$ and $\alpha=0.3$, suggesting a potential phase transition in this behavior. \\

-Figure~\ref{fig:phase} explores this phase transition by presenting the average correlation between $ECI$ and $\langle r\rangle_c$ observed after sweeping through the parametrization parameter $\alpha$ 250 times using a linearly space grid of 50 points for the interval $\alpha=[0.01,1]$.
-We can see that there is a phase transition around 0.35, meaning that the ability of $ECI$ to recover the average capability endowment of an economy in this model ($\langle r\rangle_c$) is valid as long as there is a strong enough correlation among the probabilities that an economy is endowed with different capabilities.\\
+Figure~\ref{fig:phase} explores this phase transition by presenting the average correlation between $ECI$ and $\langle r\rangle_c$ (left panel) and $ECI$ and the first singular vector (right panel) observed after sweeping through the parametrization parameter $\alpha$ 250 times using a linearly space grid of 50 points for the interval $\alpha=[0.01,1]$.
+We can see that there is a phase transition around 0.35, meaning that the ability of $ECI$ to recover the average capability level and the pattern of variation in $_rcb$ of an economy in this model ($\langle r\rangle_c$) is valid as long as there is a strong enough correlation among the capability probabilities of an economy.\\

-Overall, despite the added complexity of the multi-capability model, and the added variation of using randomly drawn probabilities for $r_c$ and $q_p$, the behavior of the second eigenvector or $ECI$, and the shapes of the matrices leading to its calculation, are largely consistent with the intuition we developed in the single capability model.
-That extends the robustness of this idea to models with a wide range of capabilities, including models with substantial levels of noise on how those capabilities are assigned to economies.\\
+Overall, despite the added complexity of the multi-capability model, and the added variation of using randomly drawn probabilities for $r_{cb}$ and $q_{pb}$, the behavior of the second eigenvector of $M_{cc'}$ or $ECI$, and the shapes of the matrices leading to its calculation, are largely consistent with the intuition we developed in the single capability model.
+That extends the robustness of this idea to models with a wide range of capabilities, including models with heterogeneous capabilities and substantial levels of noise on how those capabilities are assigned.\\

 But are these observations particular to models based on capabilities and probabilities?
 Or can we use the second eigenvector method of economic complexity to recover factors in models based on other production functions?\\